fruit-bat/pico-zxspectrum/README.md

 TZX support added with some omissions:
 * No CSW support (raise an issue if this is important to you)
-* There a some compatiblity issues
+* There are some compatiblity issues

 Builds with an RP_AUDIO_IN pin can now load from tape.
 Preparing the audio signal will require a little extra circuitry and some examples will be added to this page.